Oregon has one of the highest child hunger rates in the nation

 Employment and volunteer opportunities

 We need volunteers to pack the lunches from June 27 – August 26, 2016 at our new kitchen location at the Meadowview School in Bethel: 1855 Legacy St, Eugene, OR 97402.
 Shifts available Monday through Friday, 8am to noon.
+Sixteen volunteers needed.
 Please find volunteer contact information and application here.
+Thank you!

 We are also hiring Site Supervisors for the summer.
 Please see our Employment page.